-Physiotherapy and Prostate Surgery
+Physiotherapy & Prostate Surgery

 After prostatectomy men usually need to purposely use their pelvic floor muscles to control their bladder.
 It is easier to learn how to use the muscles before having the surgery - knowing where they are and how to use them correctly will assist with your recovery.